DuckDivers/owl-carousel-2/README.txt

 4. Public Large Desktop View.
 With Featured Image and CTA Link to item.

 == Changelog ==

+= 1.1 =
+Added Taxonomy Carousel and filter for main Query.

 = 1.0.8 =
 Fix issue with multiple WC Categories